Dragon Lee (wrestler): NXT North American Champion (2022–2024)

-On December 28, 2022, after defeating FTR for the AAA World Tag Team Championship at AAA Lucha Libre: Noche de Campeones with his brother, Dralístico, Lee announced that he had signed a contract with WWE and that he expected to start working with them in January 2023.
-On March 21, 2023, Dragon Lee was chosen as one of Wes Lee's opponent in a match for the NXT North American Championship at NXT Stand & Deliver on April 1, where he took part in a fatal five-way match for the title in a losing effort.
-At NXT Battleground in May, Lee challenged Noam Dar for Dar's NXT Heritage Cup but lost due to interference from Jakara Jackson and Lash Legend.
+On December 28, 2022, immediately after he and Dralístico won the AAA World Tag Team Championship at Noche de Campeones, Lee announced that he had signed a contract with WWE, and that he expected to start working with them in January 2023.
+He made his on-screen debut on March 7, 2023, at NXT Roadblock.
+Lee was chosen as one of Wes Lee's opponents in a fatal five-way match for the NXT North American Championship at NXT Stand & Deliver on April 1, which he lost.
+At NXT Battleground on May 28, Lee unsuccessfully challenged Noam Dar for the NXT Heritage Cup due to interference from Jakara Jackson and Lash Legend.

-From August to December 2023, his first storyline in WWE was a feud with Dominik Mysterio, who was the NXT North American Champion.
-Lee faced Mysterio several times for the title, but was defeated each time.
+From August to December, his first storyline in WWE was a feud with NXT North American Champion Dominik Mysterio, who Lee faced several times for the title on NXT and Raw in a losing effort.
 Lee began to appear on SmackDown in September and was quietly drafted to the brand.
-Lee faced Santos Escobar at Survivor Series: WarGames, but Lee lost the match.
-At NXT Deadline, Lee defeated Dominik to win the NXT North American Championship, marking his first title win in WWE.
-On the December 12 episode of NXT, Lee successfully defended the North American Championship in his first title defense against Tyler Bate.
+He replaced Carlito in his match against Santos Escobar at Survivor Series: WarGames on November 25, but was defeated.
+At NXT Deadline on December 9, Lee defeated Dominik to win the NXT North American Championship, marking his first title win in WWE.
+On the following episode of NXT, Lee made his first successful title defense against Tyler Bate.
 On the January 9, 2024 episode of NXT, Lee successfully retained his title against Lexis King.
-After the match, Oba Femi cashed in his NXT Breakout Tournament contract and defeated Lee to win the title, ending Lee's reign at 31 days.
-On February 4 at Vengeance Day, Lee failed to win back the title from Femi in his rematch.
+After the match, Oba Femi cashed in his NXT Breakout Tournament contract and defeated Lee to win the title, ending his reign at 31 days.
+On February 4, at Vengeance Day, Lee failed to win back the title from Femi in his rematch.